 ...passionate about helping people; eager to work in the health care industry; unsure of which path leads to a career.
 We have good news...there is a health care career for you.

 Whether you are interested in a career in patient care or medical administration, Trident Technical College’s Division of Continuing Education and Economic Development has a program for you.
 Our health care training programs prepare you for jobs that are in high demand, providing the skills you need to succeed.
 According to the Bureau of Labor Statistics, health care practitioners and technical occupations are projected to add 2 million new jobs from 2010 to 2020, the second most of any occupational group.
-Trident Technical College offers quality hands-on and classroom training in the hottest of these career fields, including CNA, Phlebotomist, Medical Assistant, Coding Specialist and Medical Scribe.
+Trident Technical College offers quality hands-on and classroom training in the hottest of these career fields, including CNA, Phlebotomist, Medical Assistant and Coding Specialist.
 Many of our programs include externships in your field of study, and all are taught by experienced and credentialed professionals.

 Choose a program and begin your journey to a career that is both rewarding and in demand.